saluspopuli/PythonTD/README.md

 # PythonTD
-Joint practice project to create a Tower Defense game from scratch using Python.
+Joint practice project to create a Tower Defense game from scratch using Python with my bestest friend in the whole wide world.